lanl/drm-fates/1.FATES-MODEL/README.md

 sh src/run_elm_parallel.sh

 6. You need to wait till simulations have run--depnding on years in config.yaml.
-Note: Currently sbatch run twice because first instance raises false alarm".
-You can confirm success if the second round of file of type slurmJOB#.out records "CASE.RUN HAS FINISHED"
+You can confirm success if file of type slurmJOB#.out records "CASE.RUN HAS FINISHED"

 7. Then extract ELM outputs with: